sglossary

 This is the point of intersection of line PU and the trilinear polar of the isogonal conjugate of U.

-line-polar triangle Suppose Pi = xi : yi : zi are noncollinear points, for i = 1,2,3.
+Let Pi = xi : yi : zi, for i=1,2,3, be noncollinear points.
 An equation for line P2P3 is then

 a1x + b1y + c1z = 0,

 where a1 = y2z3 - z2y3, and b1 and c1 are defined cyclically.
-The pole of this line is the point
+The trilinear pole of this line is the point

 1/a1 : 1/b1 : 1/c1.